5 reasons to ship your car

 Most cars are shipped via open-air transport.

 Open-air transport is less expensive, but the chances of chipped paint or cracked glass are higher when you choose to expose your vehicle to road hazards.
-If your classic car is especially rare or expensive, a single car enclosed trailer may provide the protection you need.
-For more, read about how to find the best classic car transport services.
+If your classic car is especially rare or expensive, a single-car, enclosed trailer may provide the protection you need.

 If you need to be somewhere ASAP, consider flying there and having your car delivered separately.
 It's faster to fly than drive, and shipping a car lets you avoid spending extra days on the road.
 While it probably won’t be there when you land, your car may arrive surprisingly fast.